linjonathan/linjonathan.github.io/_pages/research.md

 ### Under Peer-Review

-Lin J., Emanuel K (in review).
+Lin J., Emanuel K (2022).
 [On the Effect of Surface Friction and Upward Radiation of Energy on Equatorial Waves](https://arxiv.org/abs/2109.10821).
-Submitted to *Journal of Atmospheric Science*.
+Will appear in *Journal of Atmospheric Science*.

 ### Publications